Bioethics Dual Degree Program (MA)

 When does the program begin and end?

-Your first dual degree class begins with the Spring Semester in your first year.
-You will take a course each semester and complete the degree in the spring of your fourth year, in time to graduate with both a DO and an MA.
+The program starts in the spring semester of your first year.
+You will complete one course each semester and finish by the spring of your fourth year, graduating with both a DO and an MA.

 How do I apply for the program?